mlsterl1/Kickstarter-analysis/README.md

   ![Success Rate of US Theater](Success%20Rate%20of%20US%20Theater.png)

 >The chart above shows that from years 2009 - 2017, there were over 900 theater kickstarter campaigns in the US.
 Out of those campaigns 26 were canceled, 349 failed and 525 were successful.
-In conclusion, majority of kickstarter theater campaigns in the US are deemed successfull.The chart belows looks at a subcategory of theater, plays.
+In conclusion, majority of kickstarter theater campaigns in the US are deemed successful.The chart belows looks at a subcategory of theater, plays.

   ![Success Rate of Plays in the US](Success%20Rate%20of%20US%20Plays.png)